I want to build it from scratch on a Raspberry Pi with Raspberry Pi OS Lite!

 • dnsutils, tcpdump, iftop, vnstat -> analytical and statistical network tools.

-• debian-goodies, apt-transport-https -> other necessary tools.
+• debian-goodies, apt-transport-https, ca-certificates -> other necessary tools.

 • dirmngr -> GNU privacy guard – network certificate management service.